Spanish uniforms of the Napoleonic Wars: Royal Carabiniers Brigade

+Infantry

-Line Infantry
+Line infantry

-The Spanish Line Infantry uniform changed several times during the Napoleonic wars.
+The Spanish line infantry uniform changed several times during the Napoleonic wars.
 Initially beginning with state supplied clothing, locally produced, or war spoils.
 After 1811, the British began supplying supplies of their own.

 The M1797 uniform was officially listed as being white with collars, cuffs and facings according in the regimental facing colours and distinguished by their pattern combination.
 3 regiments were recorded as still wearing this uniform as late as May 1808.

 The M1802 uniform consisted of a dark blue coat, black facings with red piping, and white trousers.
 The bicorne remained the same as the previous M1797 uniform, having a red plume and cockade.
 Additionally, the collar featured 2 Fleur-de-lys on each side.
 12 Regiments were recorded to have been using this uniform as late as May 1808.

 The unpopular M1802 uniform was replaced by the M1805, which restored the white coats and distinctive regimental colours of the M1797 uniform.
 These were used to distinguish between regiments, by a combination of cuffs, collars and facings in either facing colour piped white or white piped with the facing colour.
 Buttons were also used, either pewter or brass.
 Turnbacks on the jackets were always white, piped with facing colours.

-The Grenadiers' uniforms were nearly identical to that of the Fusiliers', but with a few distinctive features; the cuffs featured bars known as "Sardines", and featured flaming grenades in facing colours on the turnbacks.
+The grenadier uniforms were nearly identical to that of the fusiliers', but with a few distinctive features; the cuffs featured bars known as "Sardines", and featured flaming grenades in facing colours on the turnbacks.
 The Bearskin was either brown or black, and featured a long cloth device (sleeve) in facing colour with the regimental or provincial emblem and embroidery in button colour.